 1. Introduce your company to your buyer

-2. Provide an overview of your company goals
+2. Provide an overview of your company’s goals and objectives

 3. Showcase your company’s milestones, overall vision and future plans